splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-pivotal-cloudfoundry.rst

 * :ref:`otel-pcf-tile`: The Tanzu Tile is a packaged release of the Collector that can be integrated into Pivotal Ops Manager.
 The Tanzu Tile allows you to download, install, run, configure, and update the Collector from the Ops Manager.

+.. caution:: Only Tanzu Application Service (TAS) version 2 is supported.
+TAS version 3 is not supported.

 .. _otel-pcf-bosch:

 BOSH release
 =========================

-If deployed using the BOSH release, the Collector acts as a :new-page:`Loggregator Firehose nozzle <https://docs.pivotal.io/tiledev/2-2/nozzle.html>`, which is one of the architectures Cloud Foundry uses to emit logs and metrics.
+If deployed using the BOSH release, the Collector acts as a nozzle to :new-page:`Loggregator Firehose <https://docs.pivotal.io/tiledev/2-2/nozzle.html>`, which is one of the architectures Cloud Foundry uses to emit logs and metrics.

 Dependencies
 ----------------------------------